OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 ![ubiq-3](/assets/posts/2020-12-15-How-to-start-your-domain-driven-project/ubiq-3.png)

 But how do we perform the discovery?
 One of the ways is event storming.
 In event storming, we have an actor such as a user or a customer, but it is optional.
-Although typıcally event storming is performed with throwing events out, I prefer conveying our event storming session with the BDD way that is using gherking syntax.
+Although typically event storming is performed with throwing events out, I prefer conveying our event storming session with the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) way that is using [gherkin](https://cucumber.io/docs/gherkin/) syntax.

 In gherkin syntax we do the following: